Stuart Weitzman: Personal life

 Weitzman is married to Jane Gershon.
 Stuart and Jane have two daughters.
 His daughter Rachael Sage is a singer/songwriter.
 His daughter Elizabeth is a film critic and children's book author.

 On June 17, 2014, Weitzman, who had collected stamps as a child, anonymously purchased the "world's most famous stamp", the British Guiana 1c magenta at a Sotheby's auction in New York for $9.48M, including buyer's premium, the highest price ever paid for a postage stamp.
-Weitzman has since identified himself as the purchaser and has lent the stamp to the National Postal Museum for exhibition.
-In June 2015, Weitzman also identified himself as the current owner of the unique plate block of four 1918 U.S. 24-cent Inverted Jennies, widely regarded as the world's most celebrated philatelic printing error.
+Weitzman later identified himself as the purchaser and lent the stamp to the National Postal Museum for exhibition.
+In June 2015, Weitzman also identified himself as the owner of the unique plate block of four 1918 U.S. 24-cent Inverted Jennies, widely regarded as the world's most celebrated philatelic printing error.
 In March 2021 Weitzman revealed himself as having purchased the only legal St. Gaudens 1933 double eagle in 2002 for $7.6M, then the most expensive coin ever sold.

-All three items were auctioned by Sotheby's in June 2021 - dubbed the "Three Treasures," for $18,872,250 to an anonymous buyer.
+All three items, dubbed the "Three Treasures", were sold at auction by Sotheby's to an anonymous buyer in June 2021.
 The items sold for $8.3m, $4.93m and $18.9m, respectively.

 On February 26, 2019, University of Pennsylvania President Amy Gutmann announced that the School of Design will be renamed the University of Pennsylvania Stuart Weitzman School of Design.